mikeonslow/elm-workshop/part1/README.md

 ```

 One interesting note here is that `b ==Just 6` instead of `6`, the reason for this is that `Array.get` returns a `Maybe`
-type. `Maybe` is used in places where the result of a functional call may not succeed.
-In this case if we tried to call
+type. `Maybe` is used in places where the value might not exist.
+Similar to nullable values in other languages.
-`Array.get 13 a`, we'd get back `Nothing` because index `13` does not exist.
+In this case if we tried to call `Array.get 13 a`, we'd get back `Nothing` because index `13` does not exist.

 We'll talk more about `Maybe` later but for now, just know that it is Elm's way of defining something that is _either_
 `Nothing` or `Just something` where `something` is the value.